9 Bible Verses About Prayer

 You can plant many types of seeds to help your children grown into mighty prayer warrior's!

-Your kids will love this time with the Lord!
+Your kids will love this time with the Lord and you!
 And, it will turn into their most favourite time of day.

-And, two because, the Lord will bless their prayers and, they will begin to build a strong relationship with Jesus!!
+The Lord will bless our children's prayers and they will grow a strong relationship with Jesus!

 You might also like...